 Before trying a new feeding option, consult your child’s doctor for a recommendation based on their needs.
 Infant formulas provide complete nutrition to support your baby’s growth and development and have important vitamins and minerals.

 Milk-based, iron-fortified formula

 This is the most common type of formula, and it’s often recommended by doctors.
 If this is your first time feeding with formula, it’s a good place to start.
-These formulas provide complete nutrition to support your baby’s growth and development.
-They contain milk-based protein and important vitamins and minerals, including iron.
 The carbohydrates in these formulas come from lactose, which is the major carbohydrate in breast milk.